Customer case study: Elizabeth Aplin

 “It was a stressful situation and they took the stress out of it.”

-So says Elizabeth Aplin about her claim to Simple Landlord Insurance when the porch of the house she rents out mysteriously collapsed.
+Recounts Elizabeth Aplin about her claim to Simple Landlords Insurance when the porch of the house she rents out mysteriously collapsed.

 Elizabeth received the bad news in early February: “I just got this quite worrying text from the tenants.
 I thought ‘Oh God!
 How much is this going to cost me?’